To,

 Chairman |

-v. ##Ms. Shikha Sethia Bhura was appointed as an Additional Director in the category of
+iii. ## Ms. Shikha Sethia Bhura was appointed as an Additional Director in the category

-Non-Executive - Independent Director on November 08, 2023 and her directorship was
+of Non-Executive - Independent Director with effect from November 08, 2023.
+Her

-category of Non-Executive - Independent Director on November 08, 2023 and his directorship
+category of NonExecutive - Independent Director with effect from November 08, 2023.
+His

 B. NOMINATION AND REMUNERATION COMMITTEE: